 In today's world of high tech and high stress, communication is more important than ever, however we spend less and less time really listening to each other.
 Genuine, attentive listening has become rare.

-Active listening can help build relationships, solve problems, ensure understanding and avoid conflict.
+Active listening skills can help build relationships, solve problems, ensure understanding and avoid conflict.
 By becoming a better listener, you’ll improve your workplace productivity, as well as your ability to lead a team, persuade and negotiate.

 Active listening definition